 We strongly advise that you only climb up the stairs, and descend by one of the round trips.
 Going down is potentially hazardous, and may cause difficulties for other hikers coming up.

 The last resident of Flørli left in 1999, but lately people have been moving back and are creating an area of cultural activities.
-Bed and breakfast accommodation is available as well as guided tours.
+Bed and breakfast accommodation or cabins is available as well as guided tours.